mghazel2020/People-Detection-From-Fixed-Camera--Matlab/README.md

 ## 2. Data Set

 We used the labelled PETS2006 baseline data subset from the ([dataset-2012](http://jacarini.dinf.usherbrooke.ca/dataset2012/)):
-* It consist of 1200 color video frames of an indoor scene acquired by fixed camera
+* It consists of 1200 color video frames of an indoor scene acquired by fixed camera
 * A sample background and background images from the input data set are illustrated in figure below.
 <table>
   <tr>